Summary

 viewNamestringyes Long-TermThe name of the view or repository to which the action is attached.

-With the returned datatype you can get a list allowed actions, when the action was created and modified last and by whom, and other items.
+For the results, you can get a list allowed actions, when the action was created and modified last and by whom, and other items.
 Of course, having just created the action using this mutation, you'll probably know all of this except for the id.
 For anything you don't know, check the table below:

 ParameterTypeRequiredDefaultStabilityDescription